 It is very interesting and I have already gained so much experience.
 My Degree was a great foundation in many ways.”

-In its report of January 2012, the Irish Government Expert Group on Future Skills Needs (EGRSN) states that the country will increasingly depend in all areas on Information Communications Technology (ICT) graduates.
-Nationally, 75,000 people are employed in 8,000 ICT companies.
-The CIT Electronic Systems Engineer skillset creates access to many ICT sector job opportunities.
+The CIT Electronic Systems Engineer skillset creates access to many Information Communications Technology (ICT) sector job opportunities.
 Technical know-how, ability to problem solve, and to learn independently makes the graduate highly versatile and highly marketable.
 For a snapshot of ICT in the greater Cork area, visit www.ceia.ie.

 The CR 590 graduate is well trained in logic, problem solving, teamwork and self motivated learning.
 There is no limit or boundary on the sort of job a person with this skillset could take on.
 Within the field of engineering, they will be equipped with knowledge and application experience to walk into any industry and be in familiar surroundings.
 The Department has always and continues to have a significant interaction with industry.
 This occurs through programme validation, external examiners, and collaborations in applications for research funding.